esterkimx/mpvsync/README.md

 $ mpv --script-opts=mpvsync-enabled=yes,mpvsync-host=localhost <input-file>
 ```

-After connection is established the server will control the clients' playbacks.
+After the connection is established the server will control the clients' playbacks.

 Configuration
 -------------